 A flatter frequency response

 Most of us enjoy extra oomph when busting through an exercise.
-Luckily, workout earbuds tend to have an emphasized bass response when reproducing music.
-This often happens around bass and sub-bass frequencies below 100Hz.
-It also helps mask distracting environmental sounds that otherwise interfere with your audio stream.
+Luckily, workout earbuds tend to have an emphasized bass response around and below 100Hz when reproducing music.
+This helps to mask distracting environmental sounds that otherwise interfere with your music mix.
 Combined with robust isolation and noise canceling, wireless earbuds can make a great companion to your exercise regimen.

 An IP68 water and dust-resistant rating

 Athletes are always on the lookout for the most resilient headphones.
 For example, total dust-ingress is vital if you play beach sports or enjoy indoor climbing.
-Jabra’s latest release, the Elite 8 Active, host an IP68 water and dust-resistant design.
+For example, the Jabra Elite 8 Active wear an IP68 water and dust-resistant design.
 This protects the earbuds from complete submersion in 3m of water for up to 30 minutes and is dust-tight.
-If the Jabra Elite Active 85t want to stand out, they should wear a more robust IP rating than their predecessor.
+If the Jabra Elite Active 85t are to stand out, they should wear a more robust IP rating than their predecessor.

 What would you like to see Jabra bring to the Jabra Elite Active 85t?